 I prayed and asked the Lord to “give me my mother back.”
-I was asking the Lord to restore our relationship.
+It was my way of asking the Lord to restore our relationship.
 I went on a fast and after three days I hesitantly called my mother again and asked her the same question.
-She not only said yes, but told me I could store my belongings in her attic.
-It was from that point on that our relationship slowly began to mend, by the grace, mercy, and Spirit of God.
+She not only said yes, but told me I could also store my belongings in her attic.
+It was from that point on that our relationship slowly began to mend, by the grace, mercy, and Spirit of God. 🙌 ❤️

 See also … REMEMBERING MY MOTHER